 The short answer is always, YES!
 Thomann has been always able to ship products to the UK before or after Brexit.
 But now with some differences in the operations.

-Before the UK left the European Union, buying from Thomann in the UK was as just identical to in any other EU countries.
+Before the UK left the European Union, buying from Thomann in the UK was identical to in any other EU country.
 You would simply go to the Thomann website, preferably register an account and once you have selected your country as GB, it would tell you the exact price with added VAT amount, plus shipping fees based on the value of the items.

 What Has Changed with UK Orders?

-Pre-Brexit, you would add an item to your cart with included VAT amount and you would also pay for shipping fee based on the total value of the items.
+Pre-Brexit, you would add an item to your cart with the included VAT amount and you would also pay for the shipping fee based on the total value of the items.

 In my buying guide article for my Turkish visitors, I was talking about ordering from Thomann.
-An almost decade ago, Turkish buyers would buy items from the EU but they used to never be able to guess what would happen to them in terms of taxes, customs fees or even the amount of bribes. 🙂 Fortunately, it’s not the case anymore and they can buy from Thomann by paying VAT and additional taxes when they receive their order!
+Almost a decade ago, Turkish buyers would buy items from the EU but they were never able to guess what would happen to them in terms of taxes, customs fees or even the amount of bribes. 🙂 Fortunately, it’s not the case anymore and they can buy from Thomann by paying VAT and additional taxes when they receive their order!